How to Win Big at Faulkner County Tax Deed Auction

 How Faulkner County Tax Deed Auctions Work

-• An auction is held in person at a designated location.
+• An auction happens in person at a special place.

 • Bidders must register on-site and provide $100 in cash to participate